cdmoseley/Housing_Zillow/README.md

 Here we have an animated heatmap that displays how home values have increased over time by state.
 As you can see, the mean values on the right go up over time, and different states actually take on different home values in comparison to other states over time.
 The darker the state, the higher the mean is for that state.

+# Home Values According to the Time of Year
 *SEASONAL FLUCTUATIONS IN HOME VALUES BAR CHART AND LINE CHART*

 Here I analyzed the fluctuations in home values according to the time of year.
 I was curious if the month or weather played any factors on the home values.
 If you look at the bar graph on the left, that shows they are all about the same across the board.
 However, the line graph to the right of that is a data pull of 3 years, specifically 2015 - 2018, looking at Raleigh, NC.
 The data appears to be mostly linear, but we do see tiny fluctuations around the same time of year and see on average the the fall months appear to have a slightly sharper increase.

 While further research on other cities is needed to come to a deterministic solution, this initial conclusion that season doesn't play a huge factor is actually helpful to the Military, specifically since soldiers don't have a ton of autonomy to choose when they buy/sell to their PCS orders largely being dictated by higher headquarters.

+# ROI Formuala for this Project
 *ROI CALCULATION BASIC*

 So now moving into Return On Investment or ROI.

 For the sake of this model, I provided a very basic calculation for ROI.
 I just said it was the percent growth of the selling price vs. the cost to buy the house.

+## Assumptions
 There are a few important assumptions I made here.

-First, that there is no BAH (Basic Housing Allowance) profit/loss.
+1. First, that there is no BAH (Basic Housing Allowance) profit/loss.

 This goes for those buying a home and for those renting a home.
-My assumption was that their mortgage and utilities, or rent and utilities absolutely maxed out their BAH for that month.

-The reason this is important is that it doesn't allow for one to calculate the extra income lost or gained with BAH.
+My assumption was that their mortgage and utilities, or rent and utilities absolutely maxed out their BAH for that month.The reason this is important is that it doesn't allow for one to calculate the extra income lost or gained with BAH.
 It also allows an accurate comparison to those living on post, who we assume a 0% ROI automatically because although their housing is paid for, they do not gain anything when moving.

-The other two assumptions I made was that the housing was based on a fixed-rate mortgage, which was important for the practical application at the end of this presentation, and that soldiers sold their house after 3-years because this was the average time a soldier spends on station.
+2. The housing was based on a fixed-rate mortgage

+This was important for the practical application at the end of this presentation

+3. That soldiers sold their house after 3-years because this was the average time a soldier spends on station.
 This allowed me to focus in on 3-year time periods for the analysis.

+# ROI 2021 - 2024

 *ROI 2021 - 2024 (Average Soldier PCS) BAR CHART*